SaeedShurrab/neural-networks-basics/Shallow-neural-network/Shallow Neural Network.md

 on the other side, neural network is a stack set of logistic regression units as show figure 1 but there are alternative choices for activation functions to be used other than sigmoid activation.

-each unit in the network is responsible for performing two steps of calculations in a single layer which are (Z and a) calculations and the output of the layer act as an input to the next layer until we reach the ultimate unit and compute the loss, such issue requires introducing new notation to indicate the layer, so that we will use superscript squared brackets to indicate certain layer and its calculation such as W^[1],  b^[1], z^[1] and a^[1]  as shown in figure 1. each layer has its own parameters (W and b) and thus, back propagation is then performed with respect to each parameter in the network from the last layer to the first layer.
+each unit in the network is responsible for performing two steps of calculations in a single layer which are (Z and a) calculations and the output of the layer act as an input to the next layer until we reach the ultimate unit and compute the loss, such issue requires introducing new notation to indicate the layer, so that we will use squared brackets to indicate certain layer and its calculation such as W[1],  b[1], z[1] and a[1]  as shown in figure 1. each layer has its own parameters (W and b) and thus, back propagation is then performed with respect to each parameter in the network from the last layer to the first layer.